Polls Tightening, Donald Trump Close to Margin of Error in Swing States

 Strikes in Iraq

-Attack, fighter and remotely piloted aircraft conducted 13 strikes in Iraq, coordinated with and in support of Iraq’s government:
+Attack, bomber, fighter, remotely piloted and rotary wing aircraft and rocket artillery conducted eight strikes in Iraq, coordinated with and in support of Iraq’s government:

-Near Habbaniyah, a strike struck an ISIL tactical unit and destroyed an ISIL fighting position.
+Near Rutbah, a strike engaged an ISIL tactical unit and destroyed 11 vehicles.

 Part of Operation Inherent Resolve